XenoAtom/XenoAtom.Interop/readme.md

 <!-- XENOATOM_INTEROP END - DO NOT EDIT --->

 - `all`: The library is available for all supported architectures.
+- For `musl` library, it will work if `musl` is installed on the system.
+Typically on Alpine Linux you don't need to install anything.
+  So the targets `linux-musl-x64` and `linux-musl-arm64` are supported by default.

 ## 📜 User Guide